Two people shaking hands

 5. Do I have to ask questions during my interview?

 It is not a hard-and-fast rule that you have to ask questions during your interview, but we highly recommend you bring a few questions of your own into the interview.
-Asking well-thought-out and meaningful questions demonstrate your interest in Columbia and are serious about attending the school.
+Asking well-thought-out and meaningful questions demonstrates your interest in Columbia and are serious about attend the school.

 Asking questions can also further open up a dialogue between you and your interviewer, and they can provide you with valuable insight into what it’s like to attend Columbia.
 This will help you decide whether or not it is your top choice, which will determine if you should send Columbia a letter of intent while you await a final decision or if you are waitlisted.